ezekiel-g/express-employees/README.md

-Express Employees is a Node Express API that demonstrates interacting with a MySQL database, showcasing a one-to-many relationship between entities.
+Express Employees is a Node Express API that demonstrates interaction with a MySQL database, showcasing a one-to-many relationship between entities.

 To use this app for other MySQL database tables, change the routes in